 The First Glance film program has been announced by MIFF, featuring sessions from 31 July through until the 17 August 2014.
 Amongst the high profile films announced, a number of standard films include 20,000 Days on Earth, a documentary on Nick Cave by British artists Jane Pollard and Iain Forsyth; Wong Kar-Wai's The Grandmaster; Babylon, a satire on crime, news and the London Metropolitan Police from the writers behind The Thick of It and director Danny Boyle; Richard Linklater's extraordinary Boyhood; and a documentary on Alejandro Jodorowsky's lost film production of Dune, to name just a few.

-For more information about the festival, or to book your tickets, click here.
+More information about the festival, or to book your tickets.

-Visit our website to learn more about cinema studies at the University of Melbourne, or our professionally oriented Masters of Arts and Cultural Management (with an optional specialisation in the moving image).
+Visit our website to learn more about Screen and Cultural Studies at the University of Melbourne, or our professionally oriented Masters of Arts and Cultural Management (with an optional specialisation in the moving image).